-- Make sure the reflector bowls are in place during cooking.
-Cooking without reflector bowls could subject the wiring and components underneath them to damage. - Do not line reflector bowls with aluminum foil or other liners.
-Improper installation of these liners could result in a risk of electrical shock or fire. - •Select a pan with a flat bottom that is about the same size as the surface unit.
+- •Do not cook on a broken ceramic glass cooktop.
+If cooktop should break, cleaning solutions and spillovers could penetrate the broken cooktop and create a risk of electrical shock.
+Contact a qualified technician immediately. - •Select a pan with a flat bottom that is about the same size as the surface unit.
 If pan is smaller than the surface unit, some of the heating element will be exposed and could result in the igniting of clothing or pot holders.
-Correct pan size also improves cooking efficiency. - Check to be sure glass cookware is safe for use on the range.
+Correct pan size also improves cooking efficiency. - •Check to be sure glass cookware is safe for use on the range.
 Only certain types of glass, glassceramic, ceramic, earthenware, or other glazed cookware are suitable for cooktops without breaking due to the sudden change in temperature. - Never leave surface units unattended at high heat settings.
 A boilover could result and cause smoking and greasy spillovers that could ignite.

-- Turn pan handles inward, but not over other surface units.
-This will help reduce the chance of burns, igniting of flammable materials, and spills due to bumping of the pan. - Grease is flammable.
+•Turn pan handles inward, but not over other surface units.
+This will help reduce the chance of burns, igniting of flammable materials, and spills due to bumping of the pan. •Grease is flammable.
 Do not allow grease to collect around cooktop or in vents.
 Wipe spillovers immediately.